yun-vis/fhstp-bcc-csharp/pages/algorithm.md

         if (v != null)
         {
+            // Remove the adjacent edges

+            // v.1 with run-time error
             // Unhandled exception.
 System.InvalidOperationException:
             // Collection was modified after the enumerator was instantiated.
             // foreach (Edge e in _edges)